templep/templep.github.io/index.md

 Since then, I am involved in the jury of 2 masters students at the university of Namur every year.
 These juries involve: Céline Delhaye, Hugo Devillers, Piotr Banach, Audrey Gilson, Olivier Chevalier and Oliver Welcomme.

 # Teaching activities
+during the universitary year *2023-2024*:
+   * DevOps (Session labs and lectures for a total of 24h): (about 40) M1 (or equivalent) students; about the aim of DevOps in companies and the necessity of having continuous feedbacks.
+   * Software Architecture (Session labs 12h): (about 15) M1 (or equivalent) students.
+Docker introduction and containerizing a student project
+   * Programming (C++ and Java 36h): (about 15) L3 (or equivalent) students.
+Introduction to Object Oriented Programming, class hierarchy, memory management, iterators.
+   * Introduction to Object Modeling (Session labs for 24h): in charge of the MIAGE class (about 80 M1 or equivalent students).
+Introduction to class and object diagrams, sequence diagrams, use case diagrams.
+Students had to do a project to apply these different diagrams to understand that some description can be ambiguous.

+during the universitary year *2022-2023*:
+   * DevOps (Session labs and lectures for a total of 24h): (about 60) M1 (or equivalent) students; about the aim of DevOps in companies and the necessity of having continuous feedbacks.
+   * Software Architecture (Session labs 12h): (about 15) M1 (or equivalent) students.
+Docker introduction and containerizing a student project

 during the universitary year *2021-2022*:
    * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium